Gernot Heinrich has 100 hectares of vines in Gols, Burgenland, which is Austria's...

-The Blaufränkisch grapes were sourced from old vineyards on the Leithaberg (Leitha Mountain) slopes in Jois, Winden and Breitenbrunn that face southeast toward Lake Neusiedl.
+The Blaufränkisch grapes were sourced from old vineyards on the Leithaberg (Leitha Mountain) slopes, 150 - 300 metres above sea level, in the villages of Winden and Breitenbrunn that face southeast toward Lake Neusiedl and have around 20 hectares in total.
 The soils comprise the fossil-rich limestone, calcareous sandstone, and mica schist that are typical of the region.

 The 2015 vintage saw hot, sunny weather throughout summer which was welcomed after the difficult, rainy 2014 vintage.
 The grapes in 2015 were healthy and ripe, resulting in fruit-forward wines with slightly lower acidity than usual.
 This was not an issue for a country that typically makes wines with high acidity.

-This Blaufränkisch has a plethora of aromas, from cherry to an earthy depth, reminiscent of autumn leaves, fresh truffle, a peppery spice and roasted root vegetables.
-It has fine-grained tannins and a powerful, long finish.
+This Blaufränkisch has a plethora of aromas, including cherries, peppery spice and earthy notes reminiscent of autumn leaves, fresh truffles and roasted root vegetables.
+This wine has fine-grained tannins and a powerful, long finish.

 |Grape varieties||100% Blaufränkisch|